 Microsoft’s Windows is the world’s most used operating system for desktops, but it doesn’t seem to do well when you would like to use TOR browser on it.
 The credits are bagged by the vulnerabilities that exist on the operating system and may reveal your identity even if you are using the TOR to access the internet.

 Linux systems will serve you well for this purpose.
-Linux distributions like Tails and Whonix are pre-configured with TOR or you can configure it manually on any distribution you may like.
+Linux distributions like Tails and Whonix are pre-configured with TOR.
+You can configure it manually on any distribution you may like.

 Don’t forget to delete cookies and local website data

-It is strongly recommended that you delete those cookie files and local website data after every browsing session you perform on TOR as these things may allow the website to gather information about you and track you location and IP address.
+You should delete those cookie files and local website data after every browsing session you perform on TOR.
+These things may allow the website to gather information about you and track your location and IP address.